|

 provide methods for comparing pairs of objects for sorting purposes.

-Formatter instances can be used with the Sort
+instances can be used with the Sort

-class, since all Formatters implement the
+class, since all Formatters

-Compare interface.
+Compare

 The simplest way to use a formatter is in code like: